ChatGPT Images 2.0: Features, Use Cases, and Impact

 Open Questions and Limitations

 The launch is strong but not unlimited.
-A few caveats matter before committing production workflows.
+OpenAI itself calls out four explicit limitations in the official docs, and a few operational caveats matter on top of those before committing production workflows.

-Anything time-sensitive — current events, recent logos, brand-new product SKUs — needs to come through the prompt or through the Thinking mode's web search.
-Do not assume the model knows what happened in Q1 2026.
+Anything time-sensitive — current events, recent logos, brand-new product SKUs — needs to come through the prompt or through Thinking mode's web search.
+Don't assume the model knows what happened in Q1 2026.

 Some developer accounts need to complete API Organization Verification before the GPT Image endpoints are callable.
-One-time setup, but do it early — discovering it on go-live day is the wrong time.
+One-time setup per organization — do it early; discovering it on go-live day is the wrong time.

 Final Thoughts